Modernising the tax system

 Modernising tax debt collection

-• HMRC carried out a call for evidence entitled ‘Modernising Tax Debt Collection from Non-Paying Businesses’ to engage with external stakeholders early in the policy development, to gather evidence and test their initial thinking.
-The summary of responses included four proposals where the government intends to carry out additional consultation and develop policy and/or new legislation.
+• HMRC carried out a call for evidence entitled ‘Modernising Tax Debt Collection from Non-Paying Businesses’ to gather evidence and test their initial thinking.
+The summary of responses included four proposals where the previous government intended to carry out additional consultation and develop policy and/or new legislation.
 These are:

 • extending taking control of goods to those with no UK assets, or assets at a principal place of business such as a premises where they carry out a trade or business, such as a fulfilment centre or third party warehouse;